PennyLaneAI/pennylane/doc/introduction/chemistry.rst

 the expectation value of the *electronic Hamiltonian*, while a classical optimizer is used to find its ground state.

-We can use :class:`~.VQECost` to automatically create the QNodes and define the cost function:
+We can use :class:`~.VQECost` to automatically create the required PennyLane QNodes and define the cost function:

 .. code-block:: python